 Becoming a CIO can offer plenty of benefits to charities.
 However, it is crucial to carefully consider the legal and insurance implications.
 Charity organisers should talk to legal and insurance professionals to ensure a smooth transition and to make sure that they have the right protection for the organisation, its trustees, staff and volunteers.

 If you’re moving from an unincorporated charity structure to a CIO, get in touch today.
-Our team of Charity Insurance specialists are on hand to help and advise on the insurance your organisation needs.
+Our team of Charity Insurance specialists is on hand to help and advise on the insurance your organisation needs.